J1rk0s/MaturitaController/README.md

 # STM32 black pill controller for unity
 ## About
-* The controller uses Adafruit MPU6050 [library] to comunicate with the onboard MPU6050 sensor
+* The controller uses Adafruit MPU6050 [library] to communicate with an onboard MPU6050 sensor

 ## Parts
 * STM32 black pill or similar mcu that supports usb cdc